lus/spaceship/README.md

 # spaceship

-An extendible, lightweight and annotation-based web framework written in Java
+An extendable, lightweight and annotation-based web framework written in Java